Top Tips to Stay Safe on the Roads

 Safety starts with your car

 Ensuring your safety on the roads should start with your car.
-For long trips, ensure your car has had a recent service, otherwise make sure you regularly check things like:
+For long trips, ensure your car’s servicing is up to date, also make sure you regularly check things like:

 - Tyres are in good condition and at the right pressure including your spare tyre,

 - Fluid levels are topped up, including your brake fluid, coolant, oil and power steering fluid,

 - Oil levels are topped up, especially on long trips in hot weather so that your engine is properly lubricated,

 - All lights are working,